 Creative Direction Assistant for a day: my experience at Graduate Fashion Week

-I think all third year Fashion and FCP students look forward to Graduate Fashion Week (GFW) as it is the one place where we are able to showcase our work and network with industry professionals.
+I think all third year Fashion and Fashion Communication and Promotion students look forward to Graduate Fashion Week (GFW) as it is the one place where we are able to showcase our work and network with industry professionals.

 Being able to work closely with the GFW team was something only a few people had a chance to do, so getting the opportunity to join this campaign as the Creative Director’s assistant was very exciting.